Shashank-Ge/Shashank-Ge/README.md

 ## 🧠 About Me

-I'm a final-year undergraduate student and a passionate developer who loves crafting interactive web applications using **React**, **Vue.js**, and **Node.js**.
+I'm an undergraduate student and a passionate developer who loves crafting interactive web applications using **React**, **Vue.js**, and **Node.js**.
 I have a keen interest in **machine learning** and enjoy solving challenging problems.
 Currently, I'm focused on building projects that blend creativity with functionality.

 ---